Self-Opening Adaptive Loop Scissors

 It should be noted, one thing I like about these do-it-yourself loop scissors are the knobs (also known as cable tie head) on the zip ties.
 The placement of the knobs helps to keep the fingers stay in place and are, therefore, easier to grip- without slipping.
 I highly recommended trying out the loop scissors with the knobs first.
 The knobs can always be taken off later by removing the duct tape and going back to step 1 in the instructions.

 Most importantly, as with any scissors, always adhere to safety precautions.
 It’s a great idea to start this project first with making the blade cover.
 Placing the blade cover over the blades before starting to work on the rest of the loop scissors ensures safety.
 Tape the blade cover in place if needed while working.
+Always ask for assistance if needed when making the DIY loop scissors.
+Only adults should make the loop scissors.

 Materials needed for DIY loop scissors